-Based on the 2015 EIS, there would be 211,849 annual operations at FRG under the No Action Alternative.
+Based on the FAA TAF (five year projection), there would be 211,849, rounded to 212,000 annual operations at FRG under the No Action Alternative.
 This level of operations was the baseline used in determining whether increased operations under the Preferred Alternative would reach the significance threshold of a 17 percent increase in the noise contour area.